Leprechaun in the Hood

 Leprechaun in the Hood (also known as Leprechaun 5 or Leprechaun 5: In the Hood) is a 2000 American black comedy-horror film directed by Rob Spera and written by Doug Hall and Jon Huffman.
 It serves as the fifth installment in the Leprechaun franchise.
-The film follows Warwick Davis as the evil leprechaun who searches for his magic flute that three hoodlums stole and kills anyone who gets in his way.
+The film follows Warwick Davis as the evil leprechaun in his search for his stolen magic flute, killing anyone who gets in his way.

 The film was released direct-to-video on March 28, 2000, and is the last entry to be released by Trimark Pictures, which disbanded in 2001.
 It was followed by Leprechaun: Back 2 tha Hood (2003).

 Plot

 In Los Angeles, California, Mack Daddy O'Nasses and Slug discover a hidden room full of gold, along with a leprechaun that has been kept as a statue by a medallion on its neck.
 Mack Daddy takes a gold flute, but Slug removes the medallion, freeing the Leprechaun who then kills Slug.
 Mack Daddy manages to trap the Leprechaun with the medallion again before leaving with the flute.
 Twenty years later, wannabe rap artists Postmaster P., Stray Bullet and Butch have their speaker destroyed while at an audition.
 After failing to sell a guitar they falsely claim belonged to Jimi Hendrix to pawn shop owners Jackie Dee Redding and Chow for money to buy a new speaker, Stray Bullet manages to convince Mack Daddy, now a successful record producer, to pick them up.
 However, he drops them when Postmaster P. refuses to make his music more aggressive.

 As revenge, the friends break into Mack Daddy's office to rob it.
 When Mack Daddy returns in the middle of the robbery, Postmaster P. panics and shoots him in the chest; thinking he's killed him, Postmaster P. steals the golden flute off of Mack Daddy's wrist.
 During the chaos of all this, Butch accidentally frees the Leprechaun by stealing the amulet off his stone body.
 The Leprechaun hunts the friends with the help of his "Zombie Fly Girls" (a trio of women enslaved by his magic) in order to recover his stolen flute, which places listeners of its tune in a euphoric trance.
 Mack Daddy, who survived due to the bullet being caught by his necklace, also hunts the friends to reclaim the flute, which is the key to his success.

-After killing Reverend Hanson, Jackie Dee and Chow, and their transgender friend Fontaine, the Leprechaun catches up to the three friends at the hip-hop contest they entered to win a chance to go to Las Vegas and earn a shot at a record label.
+After killing Reverend Hanson, Jackie Dee, Chow, and their transgender friend Fontaine, the Leprechaun catches up to the three friends at the hip-hop contest they entered to win a chance to go to Las Vegas and earn a shot at a record label.
 The Leprechaun magically forces Stray Bullet to point his gun at Butch's head, threatening to kill him if the flute isn't returned to him.
 Postmaster P. reluctantly complies but then foolishly charges the Leprechaun, only for the Leprechaun to force Stray Bullet to shoot himself in the head while Postmaster P. and Butch watch in horror.